hpi-swa-teaching/MorphicAPIExplorer/packages/MorphicAPIExplorer-Core.package/MEXIcons.class/README.md

-I provide a set of icons you can use for the multiselection tree in MEXExplorationView.
+I provide a set of icons you can use for the MEXPluggableMultiSelectionTreeMorph in MEXExplorationView.

 The MEXMethodListItemWrapper is the according class to set the icon in the tree.